In Spiritual Development what is the difference between Attunement, Sitting in the Power and Meditation?

 Sitting in the Power

 The purpose of sitting in the power is to understand your own power and energy, finding out methods and techniques that work for you as an individual.
-It’s akin to rechanging yourself from your own point of divinity, tapping into the spark of God within yourself to find and expand the truest form of your own energy.
-Sometimes the case may arise that a person is feeling fatigued, sitting in the power can help to restore and recharge energy to carry on with the tasks in hand.
+It’s akin to recharging yourself from your own point of divinity, tapping into the spark of God within yourself to find and expand the truest form of your own energy.
+Sometimes the case may arise that a person is feeling fatigued.
+Sitting in the power can help to restore and recharge energy to carry on with the tasks in hand.

 The word was first used by Lloyd Arthur Meeker.
 ‘Attunement was the early term adopted by practitioners of energy medicine, originally developed by Lloyd Arthur Meeker (1907 – 1954) and his colleagues.
 Meeker taught and practiced Attunement as a central feature of his spiritual teaching and ministry, Emissaries of Divine Light.’
 The term was associated with syncing with specific frequencies that can offer a different sensation and awareness of an alternate reality.
 When a spiritual practitioner speaks of attunement they are describing tuning in to different vibrations and energy levels, specifically when linking with the spirit world.
 People become aware of different vibrations and are able to attune their vibration to match, which in turn creates a link so communication can take place.